montilab/yQTLpipeline/README.md

 - < 4_individual_results_SNPinfo >.
 Combined < 3_individual_results > with the corresponding SNP information in < 2_SNP_info >.

 ### 5\.2 Results and reports
 - **< 5_Results_Summary >**.
-Contains the QTL results of each one of the phenotype in RDS format, the count table of the number of QTL identified, as well as the phenotype expression histogram, QQ plot and Manhattan plot of each phenotype.
+Contains the QTL results of each one of the phenotype in RDS format, the count table of the number of QTL identified, as well as the phenotype expression histogram, QQ plot, Manhattan plot and Miami plot of each of the phenotypes.
 If the QTL results are too large to be merged into a single file, you can obtain them and merge them in < 4_individual_results_SNPinfo >.

 ### 5\.3 Logs
 All logs for each of the analyses steps will be saved in each of the subfolders.